TomWright/dasel/README.md

 Due to the way that XML is decoded dasel can only detect something as a list if there are at least 2 items.

-If you try to use list operators (dynamic, index, append) when there are less than 2 items in the list you will get an error.
+If you try to use list selectors (dynamic, index, append) when there are less than 2 items in the list you will get an error.

 There are no plans to introduce a workaround for this but if there is enough demand it may be worked on in the future.